masa16/pwrake/index.md

   * The tasks which do not have mutual dependencies are automatically executed in parallel.
   * The `multitask` which is a parallel task definition of Rake is no more necessary.
 * Parallel and distributed execution is possible using a computer cluster which consists of multiple compute nodes.
-  * Cluster settings: SSH login, and the directory sharing using a shared filesystem, e.g., NFS, Gfarm.
+  * Cluster settings: SSH login (or MPI), and the directory sharing using a shared filesystem, e.g., NFS, Gfarm.
   * Pwrake automatically connects to remote hosts using SSH.
 You do not need to start a daemon.
   * Remote host names and the number of cores to use are provided in a hostfile.
 * [Gfarm file system](http://sourceforge.net/projects/gfarm/) utilizes storage of compute nodes.
 It provides the high-performance parallel I/O.
-  * Parallel I/O access to local stroage of compute nodes enables scalable increase in the I/O performance.
+  * Parallel I/O access to local storage of compute nodes enables scalable increase in the I/O performance.
   * Gfarm schedules a compute node to store an output file, to local storage.
   * Pwrake schedules a compute node to execute a task, to a node where input files are stored.
   * Other supports for Gfarm: Automatic mount of the Gfarm file system, etc.

 ## Installation

+Install with RubyGems:

+    $ gem install pwrake

-Download source tgz/zip and expand, cd to subdirectory and install:
+Or download source tgz/zip and expand, cd to subdirectory and install:

     $ ruby setup.rb

-Or, gem install:

-    $ gem install pwrake
+In the latter case, you need install [Parallel](https://github.com/grosser/parallel) manually.
+It is required by Pwrake for processor count.

+If you use rbenv, your system may fail to find pwrake command after installation:

+    -bash: pwrake: command not found

+In this case, you need the rehash of command paths:

+    $ rbenv rehash

 ## Usage